vandrade/puppet-ipaclient/README.md

 ========

 This module configures clients to use FreeIPA with as little fuss as possible.
-Based on Stephen Benjamin's [puppet-ipaclient](https://github.com/stbenjam/puppet-ipaclient)
+Based on Stephen Benjamin's [puppet-ipaclient](https://github.com/stbenjam/puppet-ipaclient) with slightly modifications.

 Supported Platforms
 -------------------